stcan/meanwell-can-control/README.md

 Example code to control battery charging and discharging depending on the electricity meter.
 Do not use without adaptation to local conditions and only under supervision!

-# All script comes along with no warranty at all.
+- All scripts are without any warranty.
+Use at your own risk